 - 2 cloves garlic

 - 2 tbsp ginger, grated

 - 15 oz extra firm tofu

 - 1/3 cup water

 - Mixing bowl

 - Conventional oven

-- Preheat the oven to 180 degrees C/350 F. Line a baking tray with a sheet of parchment paper.
+- Preheat the oven to 180 degrees C/350 F and lining a large baking tray with parchment paper.